webpro-nl/knip/packages/docs/src/content/docs/guides/configuring-project-files.md

 knip --production
 ```

-This will exclude test files from the analysis, so you can focus on production
+This will exclude test files from the analysis to focus on production code.
-code.

 Now, Knip might still report certain files like test utilities as unused.
 That's
 because they're still part of the set of `project` files.
 Those files should